DiegoCarrillo32/DiegoCarrillo32/README.md

 # Hi there, I'm Diego Carrillo 👋

-## I'm currently pursuing a degree in Computer Engineer
+## I'm currently pursuing a degree in Computer Engineering
 ### I'm a Software enthusiast, I really love everything related to code!
 ### Some of the technlogies I handle are: React, Angular, Javascript, HTML, CSS, and python!
 <div style="display:'flex'">